Food & Drink

 5. Xanthan Gum

-Xanthan gum is created by combining sugars extracted from vegetables, wheat or dairy with the bacteria xanthomonas campestris, creating a gel that is then dried into powder.
-It's a common food ingredient in processed foods but can also make a great thickener at home in your kitchen.
-You can add it directly while cooking, but keep in mind that a little goes a long way; xanthan gum is best used sparingly.
+Xanthan gum is created by combining sugars extracted from vegetables, wheat or dairy with the Xanthomonas campestris bacteria, forming a gel that is then dried into powder.
+It's a common ingredient in processed foods but can also make a great thickener in your kitchen.
+You can add it directly while cooking as a cornstarch substitute, but keep in mind that a little goes a long way; xanthan gum is best used sparingly.

-It tends to break down under high heat so is best in room temperature and refrigerated foods like salad dressings, cold desserts, pie fillings and puddings.
-Be aware that it can also cause digestive issues in some people but does make a great addition to gluten-free baking.
+This cornstarch substitute tends to break down under high heat, so it is best used at room temperature and in refrigerated foods like salad dressings, cold desserts, pie fillings and puddings.
+Be aware that it can also cause digestive issues in some people, but it does make a great addition to gluten-free baking.
+Swap out cornstarch for xanthan gum in a 1:1 ratio.

 6. Arrowroot